AltCampus/box-model/README.md

   }
 ```

-We have covered all the basic key points of the box model.
-Let's compare all the three elements(block, inline, inline-block) based on these properties(width, height, padding, borders, and margins).
+We covered almost all the topics of box model.
+Now based on that let's calculate the exact size of an element.

-## 9. Table of comparison between block, inline, and inline-block.

 ## 10. Calculating the width and height of an element.